Kamillendampf/echt_regional/README.md

 With server and UI.
 Is completely stable.

-The server coce is dumb
+The server code is dumb

 Feel free to fork it!